 Initial authentication mechanism

-This policy indicates whether the mail server address as provided by MDX should be used to populate the “address” field on the first time use provisioning screen or whether the user’s email address should be used.
+This policy indicates whether the mail server address as provided by MDX or the user’s email address must be used to populate the “address” field on the first time use provisioning screen.

 Default value is “Mail server address”.

 Initial authentication credentials

 This policy defines the value that must be chosen as the user name to populate into the initial first time use provisioning screen.

 Enable auto population of user name

 If enabled, the user name is automatically populated in the account provisioning user interface.
 Default value is ON.